CONSTITUTION AND COMPETITION RULES

 11. Teams shall consist of three Players, playing each other in the best of 5 games, plus a Doubles game, making a match of 10 sets.
 Any incomplete Team shall be fined £1.00 for each missing Player.

-13. Home Team Secretaries must notify the Competition Secretary of the result of the match by posting, delivering or sending an electronic image of the cards provided within 72 hours of the match.
+13. Home Team Secretaries must notify the Competition Secretary of the result of the match by posting, delivering or sending a scanned copy of the card by an E-mail attachment, within 72 hours of the match.
 The post mark shall determine compliance with this Rule.
-Non-compliance will entail a fine of up to £5.00 per occasion.
+Non-compliance will entail a fine of up to £5.00 per occasion but see the Competition Secretary’s introduction on Page 2.

 N. B: The unavailability of a Player or Players is not regarded as exceptional circumstances when a Club has eligible players in lower ranked Teams.

-(ii) Some venues have limited availability and re-arrangement of postponed matches can sometimes result in additional cost for the non- cancelling Team (where they are the home side) of arranging for the venue to be available outside previously booked dates.
-In such circumstances the EC reserve the right to seek a contribution to such costs from the cancelling team provided:
+(iii) Some venues have limited availability and re-arrangement of postponed matches can sometimes result in additional cost for the non- cancelling Team (where they are the home side) of arranging for the venue to be available outside previously booked dates.
+In such circumstances, the EC reserve the right to seek a contribution to such costs from the cancelling team provided:

 a) There is genuine additional cost, which has been properly demonstrated to the EC.